Financial Aid for College Students

 What if I can’t contact my parents for this information?

-There are some very limited situations where you may also submit without information from your parents.
+There are some unusual situations where you may also submit without information from your parents.
 For example, if your parents are incarcerated; if you have left home due to abusive family environment; or if you do not know where your parents are and are unable to contact them.
-You should submit the FAFSA student loan application without the parent information, and follow up with the financial aid offices.
+Additional unusual situations now include human trafficking, legally granted refugee or asylum status and are separated from your parents, parents are displaced in a foreign country, parental abandonment or estrangement.
+In these situations, you should submit the FAFSA student loan application without the parent information, and follow up with the financial aid offices.
 There are many types of financial aid for college students, and they will work with you to provide the best financial aid package for your situation.

 HomeFAFSAFinancial Aid for College Students